top of page

 Honours I (2023)

 Ren worked on bimodal reproduction in lizards, co-supervised by Dr Mitch Hodgson.
+She is now undertaking further study.

 Jenny-Jia Wang